Gadget LivGadget Liv

 • Editorial Policy

-Galaxy Phone
+Galaxy Phones

 Samsung’s new monochrome icons look impressive — until I actually used them